junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean doesn't dare to blink.

-And then, just like a snap of finger, Cas gasps for air, and opens his eyes.
+And then, just like a snap of a finger, Cas gasps for air and opens his eyes.
 He sits up slowly.
 His night-black wings stretch beautifully and healthily behind him as the white light goes off.

 "Cas!"
 Dean breathes out, tears tumbling down.

-"Hey buddy," Balthazar gives him a small wave of hand.
+"Hey buddy," Balthazar gives him a small wave of his hand.

 Cas stands up from the floor, frowning with light confusion, checking himself up.
-He's clean and bright, beautiful without any wound.
+He's clean and bright, beautiful without any wounds.

 "Balthazar," he sees the angel first.
 "Did you...?"